4.7.1 Inserting Links into Worksheet CellsInsLink-to-WksCell

 For example, if you enter http://www.originlab.com here, the word “here” appears in the cell.
 When clicked, a web browser opens to the OriginLab website.

-Inserting URL Links into Graphs
+Inserting Range Links

 To insert internal links to ranges, begin with range://, and then follow with book, sheet, and column information, using the syntax in these examples: